mswebarts/breview/readme.txt

 4. Upload the downloaded plugin zip file
 5. Then activate it.

-Once the plugin is activated, you will find a new admin menu named MS Web Arts in your Wordpress dashboard.
-Go to that menu.
-You will see that it's asking for a license code.
-Copy the license code that you got after purchasing Breview and pase it in the License code field.
-After the successful activation, a new submenu named Breview will appear below MS Web Arts.
-You can control all the settings of the plugin from that page.
+Once the plugin is activated, go to MS Web Arts -> Breview from the admin menu.
+You can control all the settings of the plugin from this page.

 Pro Tip: If you see any PHP warning in your site's frontend, just go to MS Web Arts -> Breview and click on the Save Settings button.